Cluster Categorification of Rank 2 Webs: JKS Modules

 \begin{proof}

 All the profiles we are considering have the following poset:

 Thus we are looking at three lines in $\Bbbk^2$.
-There is a unique indecomposable representation of this quiver with the given dimension vectors.
-Up to changes of basis it is given by three different vector spaces of dimension one, which embed into a two-dimensional vector space with maps $ , , $ respectively.
+There is a unique, up to isomorphism, indecomposable representation of this quiver with the given dimension vectors.
+Up to changes of basis it is given by three different vector subspaces of dimension one, which embed into a two-dimensional vector space with maps $ , , $ respectively.
 The three boxes we have in the profile are associated to the three different one-dimensional vector spaces. \end{proof}

 An alternative proof can be found in~\cite[Theorem 1.2]{BBL}.